 Even more amusing is the resurgence of newsletters and podcasts, indicating a shift back to subscription-based models for content consumption, with RSS quietly pulling the strings in the background.

 Google Reader may be a tale of the past, but the values it represented and the technology it championed persist.
-Today’s thriving RSS scene is a testament to the idea that sometimes, endurance and user empowerment trump the race for numbers.
+Today’s thriving RSS scene is a testament to the idea that endurance and user empowerment sometimes trump the race for numbers.
 And in the case of Google Reader—well, it seems like they missed the memo.